Fragiski/Machine-Learning/Sokoban/code/README.md

 " ": Empty floor

-#### Requirements and Compilation

-Requires JDK 17 or later.

-No external libraries are needed.

-Compile all source files from the project folder

-Run the program: java Main

-When prompted, enter the file name of the level you want to test (for example level1.txt).
-The program will print the initial state, the solved state, along with push count, total moves, and execution time in milliseconds.

 ### Academic Context
 Developed as a group project, coursework for the "Artificial Intelligence" course, Academic Year 2025-26.